adamtilson/ense271/lab-2/lab-doc.md

 Note on Hierarchies:

 The following diagram shows several ways you can draw out wide hierarchies, but just one way to communicate a deep hierarchy.
-Students occasionally confuse a vertical display of a wide hierarchy for a deep hierarchy, and I agree, it's confusing, but you do see it this way every once in a while...
+Students occasionally confuse a vertical display of a wide hierarchy for a deep hierarchy, and while it can be confusing, it's important to understand the difference to interpret others' maps.

 ![Hierarchy][Hierarchy]